 The Phoenix Rises: Snapdeal 2.0

 Without taking that one step back, Bahl took Snapdeal through a deep turnaround strategy called “Snapdeal 2.0.”
-After again, the focus went back to value-conscious consumers in Tier 2 and Tier 3 cities, which has readily connected with the emerging dynamics of the Indian market as it would become one of the prime growth areas.
+Again, the focus went back to value-conscious consumers in Tier 2 and Tier 3 cities, which have readily connected with the emerging dynamics of the Indian market as it would become one of the prime growth areas.

 Under Bahl, Snapdeal cleaned off all the inefficient costs, sanitized its operations, and made it operationally efficient.
-He revamped the kind of product offered on the platform by offering low-cost but good-quality products so that the target market wooed likes.
+He revamped the kind of product offered on the platform by offering low-cost but good-quality products so that the target market would be wooed.
 This helped it cross its profit corridor by making it profitable and operational, positioning itself once more as a goliath of the e-commerce space.

 5. Shark Tank India Experience: Lighting The Nation